 Coles says the OKRs that have served the company the best “are the ones we’ve talked about all day and every day… They infiltrate every (part of) the business.”
 If the leadership team isn’t talking about that OKR at the start of the day, she says, “it’s probably not mission-critical,” and a sign that the Objective isn’t in line with the company’s long-term mission.

 As an initially reluctant adoptee of OKRs, Coles says that before adopting a specific tool, businesses “should be thinking about how their team operates and performs best.”
 There’s a preconception that as companies get bigger, they have to become “real adults” and implement formal processes.
 “If you strip that away, all the excel grids and templates that you see online, and you just focus on what the company needs to do and ladder back from that,” Coles says, OKRs can become a tool that helps a company succeed.

-That mindset has helped Hims & Hers stay focused on the long-game, despite having to be reactive because of COVID.
+That mindset has helped Hims & Hers stay focused on the long-game, despite having to be reactive because of the pandemic.
 “We are extremely clear about the future of the company, and that’s to be the front door of the healthcare system for hundreds of conditions.”
 It also helps to have employees who know and use the product.
 “Our employees, families, and friends are our customers.”

 When it comes to treating and alleviating chronic conditions,“we’re really just starting to skim the surface,” says Coles.
 “Even COVID, which is obviously unprecedented and all the buzzwords, hasn’t changed our focus whatsoever.”

 If you’re interested in starting our OKRs 101 course, click here.